Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/solidify.rst

 Solidify Modifier
 *****************

-The Solidify modifier takes the surface of any mesh and adds depth to it.
+The Solidify Modifier takes the surface of any mesh and adds depth to it.

 Options